 GiGL is the most comprehensive source of environmental data in Greater London.
 It is vital this is used by planning authorities and developers to make informed decisions.

-The below table shows the number of planning applications received by each London Borough in the years ending June 2012 and June 2013 (courtesy of DCLG).
+The below table shows the number of planning applications received by each London Borough in 2016 (courtesy of DCLG).
 Compared to these are the number of GiGL data searches commissioned and completed within each borough for the same time periods.
 The table shows the incredibly low percentage of data searches to the number of applications.

 Of course, not all planning applications received by the London Boroughs will have a possible environmental impact, and hence require accurate ecological knowledge, however we argue that these statistics highlight the marked deficiency of use of GiGL data searches for a large number of planning applications in the capital.